TRMC2/libtrmc2/README.md

 having a built-in serial port, or on a [Raspberry Pi][] running [Raspberry Pi OS][].

-The library was written by Jean-Christian Anglès d’Auriac, initially for Windows.
-Edgar Bonet contributed the Linux port (the file TrmcLin.c).

 ## Building and installing libtrmc2

 You first have to make sure you have a build toolchain installed.
 The